-Bachelor of Laws and Bachelor of Engineering in Biomedical Engineering (Honours) Conjoint.
-Year 4, expected to complete in 2021.
+Graduate: Bachelor of Laws and Bachelor of Engineering in Biomedical Engineering (Honours) Conjoint.

 "Growing up on the small island of Niue instilled in me the importance of God and family - the very essence of my support system throughout this rollercoaster university ride.